Non-Invertible Anyon Condensation and Level-Rank Dualities: Mathematical Results on Gauging, Cosets and Dualities

 Throughout the text we have given a rather physical picture of the ideas at play.
 Here we focus on a few more mathematical statements that are the basis for many claimed statements, mainly in Section \ref{noninvertibleextensionsubsection}.
 In Appendices \ref{mathsappendix} and \ref{FrobeniusAlgebras} we have already stated and unpacked with more precision many of the definitions used here.

 In the following, we have to recall that the TQFT obtained by the gauging of a one-form symmetry in a 3D TQFT described by some MTC $\mathcal{C}$, is given by the category $\mathcal{C}^{\mathrm{loc}}_{\mathcal{A}}$ of local $\mathcal{A}$-modules for some special symmetric commutative Frobenius algebra object $\mathcal{A}$ over $\mathcal{C}$ (see Appendix \ref{FrobeniusAlgebras} for definitions).
 The category $\mathcal{C}^{\mathrm{loc}}_{\mathcal{A}}$ is again an MTC, so it appropriately describes a new 3D TQFT descending from the parent one described by $\mathcal{C}$.
 We stress that from the physics viewpoint the previous result does not necessarily restrict to the notion of gauging by some group-like symmetry, so the construction generically involves gauging by a non-invertible symmetry.
+An important constraint over $\mathcal{C}^{\mathrm{loc}}_{\mathcal{A}}$ is that its total quantum dimension must satisfy \cite{Frohlich:2003hm}: